Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

+now they switched to a super loud machine noise.  fuck this pain.  fuck you gundy. im going to zebra pin you all to the fluffly dragon bitch.

 wont stop thus fuking pain. incant wait till you tfucking zebra fluffy dragon uou gindy. fuck this pain. fuck your life.